 The Lords meets slightly later than the Commons.
 The additional time allows the chamber of the House of Lords to be rearranged - returning it to its usual format.

 In both Houses, different subject areas are debated for several days following the ceremony.
-The debates following the Queen's Speech in 2014 took place over four days in the Lords.
+The debates following the Queen's Speech in October 2019 took place over five days in the Lords.
 The subjects were as follows:

 After the five days of general debates, the programme of work to turn what is outlined in the Queen's Speech into legislation begins.
 Bills start to be introduced in both Houses as Parliament gets back to business.